Thursday, December 11, 2008

 Without letting me utter a single word more, Paul ran to the phone, and dialed.
 "Calling Scotland Yard.
 Hello, hello!
 Scotland Yard?"

-I lost head at first, then tried to stop Paul.
+I was stunned at first, then tried to stop Paul.
 Nip started barking very loudly and jumped on Paul.
 Seeing all this, Paul had to hang up, and slapped Nip.
 "What happened?
 Why are you shouting?"

 Nip drew me to the back of the sofa, by the corner of my coat.
 Paul followed too.
 From the back, she brought all the lost packs, one by one, in her mouth.
 That day, I was really taken aback.